kobolabs/metadata-style-guide/README.md

 </br>

 ### Notes</br>
-Best practices recommend that books include up to 3 subject category codes to maximize customer reach.
+Best practices recommend that books include up to 3 subject category codes if necessary to describe your book properly.
-We do not currently accept Thema codes. </br>
+We do not yet accept Thema codes, but we highly encourage you to start using and sending it. </br>
 Kobo only supports BISAC, BIC and CLIL categories codes.
 (Please note that the CLIL codes are accepted but mapped to BISAC via our system).</br>